 No Action Details 10.
-Summarise any positive impacts and how they will Children's Services will continue to provide the statutory services in relation to home to school / college transport. be realised most effectively?
-Children / young people on low incomes attending South Devon College will continue to receive free passes.
+Summarise any positive impacts Children's Services will continue to provide the statutory services in r Children's Services will continue to provide the statutory services in relation to home to school / college transport. and how they will be realised most Children / young people on low incomes attending South Devon College will continue to receive free passes. effectively?
 Young people who are post-16 carers are eligible for bursaries - bursaries are administered directly by post-16 institutions and young people are advised to talk to their school / college for assistance.
 Those children / young people who are carers and under the age of 16 are entitled to the same transport provision as all other young people.
 11. Summarise any negative impacts and how these will be managed?
 The negative impact will be an additional cost for transport to school or college for a range of pupils and students and their parents.
 Statutory assistance will continue to be given to those who are entitled to it.
 The council will work with post-16 institutions where possible to encourage and support access to education and training for all young people up to the age of 18.
 To mitigate against the negative impacts on families of increased costs, there will be an appeals process where parents will be able to request discretionary support in exceptional circumstances and cases of genuine hardship.
 This process is open to all families.

-Section 4: Course of Action
+Section 4: Recommended Course of action